- The most

 The last screen shot of the Matador leaving the

-station was filmed in early 1975 and shows how the
+station was filmed in 1974 and shows how the

 real police station wasn't as clean as the